YahyaDalbah/quiz-app-with-react/README.md

 # quiz app

-that was my first solo project after 4 months of learning programming
+that was my first solo project after 3 weeks of learning react